nuts-foundation/nuts-node/docs/pages/deployment/security-considerations.rst

 *****************

 Consider implementing (D)DoS protection on the application layer for all public endpoints.
-Monitor and og the following metrics:
+Monitor and log the following metrics:

 - Number of requests per second
 - Number of requests from a single IP address